sobti/TSAI/S15/readme.md

    - There are several other attempt that i tried such as with Adam optimisor and complete UNET models .
 Please mail me , if    intrested on those results

    - Modular code : [Modular Code](https://github.com/sobti/TSAI/tree/master/moduler)

-     - Download all the .pt file from the shared drive

    ### Final Weight after training 50K images in a set(**This will be fed into final training for 400K images**) -